romanstetsyk/MVC-Lecture/README.md

 This is the structure that happens regardless of the application architecture, whether it's MVC or not.
 But this is what MVC is built around.

+## MVC structure

+- Code related to the database section goes into the model.

+- Code that's processing the information to or from the database or before it gets to the view is the controller.

+- Code that should be sent to the client goes into the view.

 You can see that the Model - Veiw - Controller come directly from this traditional flow of websites.